technicalpickles/sleepyq/README.rst

 Todo
 -----

-- This is my first python thing, so there are probably plenty of improvements
 - Error check response for non-200 code, or errors returned as JSON
-- Testing?
 - Explore API more.
 There are a few more API calls out there, like updating profile, modifying sleep for previous night, but they seem less immediately useful for automation.